 - Personal information will be destroyed or permanently de-identified when it is no longer needed for the purpose for which it was collected.

-- The Foundation will not sell or exchange or release personal information about an individual for commercial gain.
+- SGSF will not sell or exchange or release personal information about an individual for commercial gain.

 Access, Correction and Deletion rights

-- You are entitled to request access to your personal information held by the Foundation at any time and to correct your personal information if you believe it to be out of date or incorrect.
-If you would like access to the information we hold about you, please contact the Privacy Officer, Sisters of the Good Samaritan Foundation, PO Box 1076 GLEBE, NSW 2037 and we will amend your personal information accordingly.
+- You are entitled to request access to your personal information held by SGSF at any time and to correct your personal information if you believe it to be out of date or incorrect.
+If you would like access to the information we hold about you, please contact the Privacy Officer, Sisters of the Good Samaritan Foundation, PO Box 1076 GLEBE, NSW 2037 and we will amend your personal information accordingly

 - Similarly, if you would like to remove your personal information from our database, please contact us the above address and we will take all reasonable steps to delete it, unless we need to keep it for legal reasons.

-- Personal information will be collected and stored on confidential databases maintained by the Foundation.
+- Personal information will be collected and stored on confidential databases maintained by the SGSF and/or contractors.
 Staff and volunteers who may have access to personal information in the course of their duties will respect its confidentiality and not disclose the information to any third party except as permitted or required by law.

 Making a Complaint